holdex/developers/.github/CONTRIBUTING.md

 ##### Design PRs

-Initiate a Pull Request with a note in the DESIGN.md file detailing the design aspects being addressed.
-Design PRs use 'docs' as the keyword.
+Initiate a PR with a note in the DESIGN.md file detailing the design aspects being addressed.
+Design PRs use `docs(ui)` as the "type" and "scope" of its name.
+I.e.: `docs(ui): design table component`

 ```
 # Design Assets